leopph/graphics-api-tests/README.md

 ## D3D12
 The D3D12 project contains implementations for
+- different geometry pipeline methods
+  - vertex pushing (using the input assembler)
-- vertex pulling
+  - vertex pulling (reading vertex buffers as shader resources)
+- different resource binding methods
   - bindful descriptors
   - bindless descriptors using SM 5.1 dynamic indexing and unbounded arrays
-- bindless descriptors using SM 6.6 dynamic resources
+  - bindless descriptors using SM 6.6 dynamic resources (ResourceDescriptorHeap and SamplerDescriptorHeap)
 - etc.

 These can be toggled using macros.
 See *main.cpp* for more details.